 How to Choose the Right Suit Fabric for Malaysia’s Climate

-Many people assume that heavier fabrics automatically provide better quality, but comfort, breathability and suitability for the environment are equally important considerations.
+Many people assume that heavier fabrics automatically mean better quality.
+In reality, comfort, breathability, drape and suitability for the local environment are just as important.

 Why Fabric Selection Matters